open-voice-interoperability/website/site/content/events/ethical-guidelines-for-voice-experiences-webinar.md

   white paper was written for enterprises and organizations who are actively utilizing voice technologies or plan to in the future.
 The Task Force set out to answer a multitude of questions tied to human interactions with voice,
-  including: _What are voice-specific issues of ethical and moral concern, and how do we define them?
+  including: <em>What are voice-specific issues of ethical and moral concern, and how do we define them?
 What are the values to be promoted for ethical interaction with voice technology?
-What are the rights to be respected for successful, ethical voice experiences?_ and many more.
-The answers to these questions were used to construct a voice-specific ethical framework composed of six foundational principles of ethics—compliance, transparency, inclusivity, privacy protection, accountability, and sustainability.</p><p><a href="https://openvoicenetwork.org/white_papers" target="_blank" >[Click here to find the white paper and leave your feedback]</a></p><p>Join members of the Open Voice Network’s Ethical Use Task Force on Wednesday, 27 July at 18:00 CET / 12:00 ET / 9:00 PT as we discuss the white paper findings in our upcoming webinar.
+What are the rights to be respected for successful, ethical voice experiences?</em> and many more.
+The answers to these questions were used to construct a voice-specific ethical framework composed of six foundational principles of ethics—compliance, transparency, inclusivity, privacy protection, accountability, and sustainability.</p><p><a href="https://openvoicenetwork.org/white_papers" target="_blank" >[Click here to find the white paper and leave your feedback]</a></p><p>Join members of the Open Voice Network’s Ethical Use Task Force on <strong>Wednesday, 27 July at 18:00 CET / 12:00 ET / 9:00 PT</strong> as we discuss the white paper findings in our upcoming webinar.
 Guided by moderator Oita Campbell, the session will feature a trio of acclaimed panelists—Emily Banzhaf, Valeria Barbero, and Shilpi Agarwal.</p><p>Click below to complete your free registration.
 This thirty-minute webinar will include a panel discussion and Q&A session with members of the Ethical Use Task Force.
 We look forward to sharing our findings with you!</p><p><a